School of Journalism and Mass Communications

 Exposure to the evolving variety of journalism techniques, software programs and equipment to effectively tell compelling stories and convey information in multiple visual and interactive forms.
 Emphasis on extending professional skills while reinforcing current best practices.

 Domestic study away course will focus on topics in journalism and mass communications and will be taught away from the University of South Carolina Columbia campus.
 Individual topics will vary by title.
+Prerequisites to be announced in class schedule.

 Study abroad course will focus on topics in journalism and mass communications and will be taught as a study abroad experience.
 Individual topics will vary by title.
+Prerequisites to be announced in class schedule.

 Supervised professional experience.
 Maximum of three hours credit.
 Contract approved by instructor, advisor, and department head is required.